bridgecrewio/checkov/docs/3.Custom Policies/Examples.md

     value: "0.0.0.0/0"
 ```

-## Prevent the use of an unauthorized source
+## Prevent the use of an unauthorized module source

 The following policy will pass if and only if the source begins with `terraform-aws-modules`.